Two people walking and talking on the street.

 A mother and daughter cuddling closely looking relaxed and happy

-• Plan what you want to say in advance
+• Plan what you want to say

 • Think about the language you want to use

-• Have a look online for resources that could help
+• Look online for resources

 • Think about the timing